alliander-opensource/diva-irma-js/README.md

 The following options can be passed to divaState:

 - `useRedis`: True/False (Use Redis or in-mem storage)
-- `redisOptions`: Dict with redis options, namely:
+- `redisOptions`: Object with redis options, namely:
     - `host`: Redis host
     - `port`: Redis port
     - `password`: Redis password